 Accepting other ideologies and viewpoints.
 It’s easy to become fixed in one’s thinking without external engagement.

 Some of the techniques employed by my fellow participants, particularly those involved in completely different areas from my own.
 It’s interesting to see which techniques are portable.

 8. What has this taught you about your strengths in your practice in supporting student learning?

-9. What actions can you identify from this that you could take to further develop your practice in the future?
+9. What actions can you identify from this that you could take to further develop your practice of supporting student learning in face-to-face teaching in the future?

 Interactivity between tutor/ student, and between students, should be one of my focuses henceforth.
 I am interested to find more practical ways to facilitate this.